 Military service is physical and often leaves a lasting impact on veterans’ bodies.
-Back pain for example plagues the lives of many veterans.
+Low back pain is one of the most common VA disability claims among veterans.
 Back pain can affect every aspect of your life, making everyday tasks difficult.
 What about work?
 Does your service-connected back pain functionally impair your ability to work?
 Did you know you can get VA disability compensation if your back pain functionally impairs your ability to work?

 But what If I don’t have a diagnosed back condition?